dfelinto/blender-manual/manual/sculpt_paint/brush/texture_mask.rst

 Texture Mask
 ************

-Whit a Texture Mask the brush strength is masked with a texture.
+With a Texture Mask the brush strength is masked by a texture.

 Texture
    In paint modes the texture is used as a color source,